General

 The required support documents, which you must provide are:

-- Creative support material (both areas)
+- Creative support material (both focus areas)

 Additional support material may include: